Parquery/icontract/README.rst

 Benchmarks
 ==========
-We run benchmarks against dpcontracts as part of our continuous integration.
+We run benchmarks against `deal` and `dpcontracts` libraries as part of our continuous integration.

 The bodies of the constructors and functions were intentionally left simple so that you can better estimate **overhead** of the contracts in absolute terms rather than relative.
 This means that the code without contracts will run extremely fast (nanoseconds) in the benchmarks which might make the contracts seem sluggish.
 However, the methods in the real world usually run in the order of microseconds and milliseconds, not nanoseconds.
-Hence, as long as the overhead of the contract is in the order of microseconds, it is practically acceptable.
+As long as the overhead of the contract is in the order of microseconds, it is often practically acceptable.

 ..
 Becnhmark report from precommit.py starts.

 The following scripts were run:

-* `benchmarks/against_dpcontracts/compare_invariant.py <https://github.com/Parquery/icontract/tree/master/benchmarks/against_dpcontracts/compare_invariant.py>`_
+* `benchmarks/against_others/compare_invariant.py <https://github.com/Parquery/icontract/tree/master/benchmarks/against_others/compare_invariant.py>`_
-* `benchmarks/against_dpcontracts/compare_precondition.py <https://github.com/Parquery/icontract/tree/master/benchmarks/against_dpcontracts/compare_precondition.py>`_
+* `benchmarks/against_others/compare_precondition.py <https://github.com/Parquery/icontract/tree/master/benchmarks/against_others/compare_precondition.py>`_
-* `benchmarks/against_dpcontracts/compare_postcondition.py <https://github.com/Parquery/icontract/tree/master/benchmarks/against_dpcontracts/compare_postcondition.py>`_
+* `benchmarks/against_others/compare_postcondition.py <https://github.com/Parquery/icontract/tree/master/benchmarks/against_others/compare_postcondition.py>`_

 The benchmarks were executed on Intel(R) Xeon(R) E-2276M  CPU @ 2.80GHz.
-We used Python 3.8.5, icontract 2.3.4 and dpcontracts 0.6.0.
+We used Python 3.8.5, icontract 2.3.5, deal 4.2.0 and dpcontracts 0.6.0.

 The following tables summarize the results.